kellys1210/Road-Trip-Planner/README.md

 # Road Trip Planner App

 Welcome to the Road Trip Planner App!
 This application helps users plan and manage their trips by allowing them to create, view, edit, and delete trip details.
+This app utilizes Google API to allow for autocompletion when entering trip origin and destination, and to display the best available driving route.

 ## Table of Contents

 - Features
+- API Usage
 - Getting Started
   - Prerequisites
   - Installation